lucasondel/SpeechDatasets.jl/docs/src/timit.md

 ```

 !!! warning
-    the preparation function assumes that the folder names are
+    the `prepare` function assumes that the folder names are
     lower-case!

 ## Citation